 Sheds, playhouses and outbuildings are classified as temporary structures so you normally do not need to obtain planning permission for these structures, unless you live in a conservation area.
-They are relatively simple to construct and can be placed just about anywhere provided there is a firm and flat surface.
-There are some issues to consider before building your shed.

 - How big do you want your shed – the size of your shed should compliment the size of your garden.
 Try not to overwhelm your garden.
-Think about the colour and aesthetics of the shed.
+Think about the colour and aesthetics of the shed

-- The shed needs to be accessible with a pathway and a sensibly placed doorway.
+- The shed needs to be accessible with a pathway and a sensibly placed doorway

-- Placement of the shed is important, your shed should not be in an awkward position, rather place it where it is out of the way but still accessible, a good place is often against the back or side wall – perhaps the corner.
+- Placement of the shed is important, your shed should not be in an awkward position, rather place it where it is out of the way but still accessible, a good place is often against the back or side wall – perhaps the corner

 - Natural light is an issue in winter?
 Choose the correct side for the window/s to provide maximum light.
 Is there a danger of overheating in summer?

 - Is the shed going to be powered?
 How will you get the power to the shed?
-Think underground cables.
+Think underground cables

 - Do you need running water in your shed?
 Is there a tap nearby where you can source water?

 - Try and make your shed versatile – a children’s playhouse can later be made into a workshop or storeroom when they grow up